alexandrezlima/documentations/docs/lockon.md

 </div>

 Built to be precise and highly customizable, this system has math at its core.
 With a quick and easy installation, you can use it in the most varied projects.
+Made using blueprints only.

 ## Unreal library
 First of all, download and add it to your project.
 You can find it in your [Unreal Engine Library](https://www.unrealengine.com/marketplace/en-US/product/lock-on-targeting-system).